17th Annual Tachmindji Event for

 Doron Shapir (Israeli)

 Doron Shapir studies International and Global Studies and Business at Brandeis University, where he received the Malkin Scholarship that fosters greater understanding and co-existence in Israel and the United States.
 He attended the Seeds of Peace Camp in 2008, and in 2009 he took part in the LEAD program, which empowers Israeli leaders for the future.
 In 2010, he studied at the Loomis Chaffee School in the U. S. with a full scholarship.
-He also served recently as an officer in the Israeli Defense Forces.

 The event and reception are free and open to the public through a generous endowment from Diane Tachmindji.